lifepillar/vim-wwdc16-theme/Readme.md

 WWDC16 also works in MacVim, gVim, etc…: no configuration is needed.

 For terminals not supporting true colors, you *must* set your 16 terminal ASCII colors to the WWDC16 palette.
-For macOS's Terminal.app and iTerm2, terminal profile are included in the repo.
+This repo contains color profiles for For macOS's Terminal.app and for iTerm2.

 ## Options